The UN chief calls the death and destruction in Gaza the worst he's seen

 UNITED NATIONS (AP) — The U.N. chief said Monday that the United Nations has offered to monitor any cease-fire in Gaza and demanded an end to the worst death and destruction he has seen in his more than seven-year tenure.

 But he said “the U.N. will be available to support any cease-fire.”
-The United Nations has had a military monitoring mission in the Middle East, known as UNTSO, since 1948, and he said, “from our side, this was one of the hypotheses that we’ve put on the table.”
+The United Nations has had a military monitoring mission in the Middle East, known as UNTSO, since 1948, and “from our side, this was one of the hypotheses that we’ve put on the table,” he said.

 “Of course, we’ll be ready to do whatever the international community asked for us,” Guterres said.
 “The question is whether the parties would accept it, and in particular whether Israel would accept it.”